wangziqi2013/wangziqi2013.github.io/_posts/2019-01-09- black-box-concurrent-data-structures-for-numa-architectures.markdown

 applied to the local instance by a local thread.
 Since updates are communicated between nodes in a logical form, compared with directly allowing worker threads to update a remote data structure, this approach minimizes the information that needs to be passed across node boundaries, and hence reduces NUMA communication.

+Since the implementation details of the data structure is unknown to the NR algorithm, no fine-grained synchronization can be done.
+Instead, NR worker threads cooperatively finish operations, guaranteeing that at any moment, only one thread can be performing updates on the data structure.
+This is realized using flat combining, which is described as follows.